uw-thalesians/perceptia-servers/infrastructure/local/README.md

         `./localStartExample.ps1 -Latest`

         Finally, if you want to run the latest build from your current branch, use the -Branch option to specify the name of your branch after the feature part.
-For example, if your branch is "feature/peacock-local-start"
+For example, if your branch is "feature/peacock-local-start".
+Note, if you have incremented the version of your service being built in that branch you can use the version options to specify the specific version for that image to pull in conjunction with the -Branch or -CurrentBranch options

         `./localStartExample.ps1 -Latest -Branch peacock-local-start`

+        `./localStartExample.ps1 -Latest -CurrentBranch`

 4. To remove the deployment (stop the containers) use the `-CleanUp` flag